Martin Mull

-Martin Eugene Mull (/'mʊl/, August 18, 1943 – June 27, 2024) was an American actor, musician, and painter.
-He became known on Mary Hartman, Mary Hartman, its spin-off Fernwood 2 Night, and America 2 Night.
+Martin Eugene Mull (/'mʊl/, August 18, 1943 – June 27, 2024) was an American painter, musician, and actor.
+He became known on Mary Hartman, Mary Hartman, then its spin-off Fernwood 2 Night, and America 2 Night.
 His other notable roles included Colonel Mustard in the 1985 film Clue, Leon Carp on Roseanne, Willard Kraft on Sabrina the Teenage Witch, Vlad Masters/Vlad Plasmius on Danny Phantom, and Gene Parmesan on Arrested Development.
-He had a recurring role on Two and a Half Men as Russell, a drug-using, humorous pharmacist.
+He also had a recurring role on Two and a Half Men as Russell, a drug-using humorous pharmacist.

 Early life and education

-Mull was born in Chicago, the son of Betty Mull, an actress and director, and Harold Mull (1918-2001), an acoustics engineer.
+Mull was born in Chicago, the son of Betty Mull, an actress and director, and Harold Mull (1918–2001), an acoustics engineer.
 He moved with his family to North Ridgeville, Ohio west of downtown Cleveland, when he was two years old.
 They lived there until he was 15 years old when he and his family moved to New Canaan, Connecticut.
 After graduating from New Canaan High School in the city, Martin Mull studied painting and graduated in 1965 from the Rhode Island School of Design in Providence, Rhode Island with a Bachelor of Fine Arts; in 1967, he earned a Master of Fine Arts in painting, also from RISD.